Hypertension Specialist - Plano, Texas

 What can I do if I do not want to take medications?

 If you are concerned about side effects and becoming dependent on the medication, it is quite understandable - and there are methods other than meds to lower the blood pressure.
 Weight loss of as little as 15 lbs can significantly lower blood pressure.
 Additionally, getting adequate sleep and avoiding excessive salt will decrease blood pressure.
 Walking for 40 minutes a day 5-6 days a week can drop blood pressure by 20 points, even without losing weight.
 Changing tight-fitting clothes and body-shapers to looser clothes can drop blood pressure by 10 points.
-Additionally, there is FDA-approved method that does not involve diet or exercise, for certain patients with hypertension.
+Additionally, there is an FDA-approved method that does not involve diet or exercise, for certain patients with hypertension.

 However, if these methods do not help, or if blood pressure is very high to begin with, it is important to start medications.
 In fact, if hypertension is severe, intense physical activity can actually cause a stroke, because the blood pressure rises even higher with hard exercise.
 There is no dependency formed by taking blood pressure medications, and they can be discontinued, if the underlying condition that cause high blood pressure is resolved - such as lack of aerobic exercise or being overweight.